sammypanda/design.dis.bot/src/Documentation/README.md

 To test out this handler go to your Discord Server.
 In any channel, type the word "hello".
 The bot should detect it and respond to it with a message.

-### Writing your own Handlers
+### Understanding How it Works

 Open up `src/Extensions/Hello.php`, to see how it actually works.
 You should notice that it is a class named `Hello` which implements an interface named `MessageCreate`.
 As long as this class implements that interface, it will be automatically picked up by the bot, and handle any `MESSAGE_CREATE` events sent to it.

-Further, you can create another class (e.g. `src/Extensions/Hello2.php`) that handles messages in a different way.

-So, writing your own event handlers is as easy as creating a new class, then dropping it into the `src/Extensions/` folder.
+Try creating another class (e.g. `src/Extensions/Hello2.php`) that handles messages in a different way.
+Writing your own event handlers is as easy as creating a new class, then dropping it into the `src/Extensions/` folder.

+### Writing Your own Handlers

 A full list of events is contained in the `src/Events` folder.
-You can handle any of these by creating a new class and implementing their interface.
+You can handle any of these by creating a new class and implementing the interface for that event.